FranklyFuzzy/GW2Bot/README.md

 dailyGetter.py - Script automated in task scheduler to run daily after the game dailies reset.

-interestingIDs.txt - list of acheivment names and ids that I wanted to build my bot around.
-I used the output of DailyScraper.py as the source for the data in this text file.
-The ids from this file are later hard coded into my script in AWS for monitoring.
+interestingIDs.txt - list of acheivment names and ids harvested by dailyGetter.

 /AWS/lambda_function.py - Script running in lambda that uses AWS SSM for creds, checks daily API for hard coded IDs and tweets results.